JasonGROSSO/Moonshot-project/documents/report/written-report.md

 - Users use Visual Studio Code as their IDE,
 - Users need to follow the life cycle of software components,
 - Users are using VS Code Extensions,
-- Users want to use an impact analysis tools.
+- Users want to use impact analysis tools.

 #### Constraints